-Next, you must then file either a Request for Expedited Hearing or a Request for Initial Hearing.
+Next, you must then file either a Request for Expedited Hearing or a Request for Scheduling Hearing.
 Generally speaking, at an expedited hearing, the judge hears testimony, considers any documentary evidence and issues a written decision on whether to grant benefits.
 This type of hearing is appropriate when you’re not getting assistance you need immediately in the form of medical care or temporary disability benefits.
 You must file an affidavit with a Request for Expedited Hearing.

 I received a notice that my case is set for a show-cause hearing.
 What is that?

 After the mediator files the dispute certification notice, if you haven’t filed either a Request for Expedited hearing or a Request for Initial Hearing within sixty days, the Clerk schedules your case for a show-cause hearing.
 You must call in at the date/time on the hearing notice and explain to the judge why you haven’t filed a hearing request.
 Typically, the judge will either offer you a brief window of additional time to file a hearing request or dismiss your case.

 The judge dismissed my case “with prejudice.”
 What does that mean?

 You may not re-file your case.
 If, however, the judge dismissed your case “without prejudice,” you may re-file it as long as it is not barred by by the statute of limitations.